samuelaguilera/fresh-forms-for-gravity/readme.txt

 = I want to enable ACF support =

+ACF fields of the following types are supported as standalone fields and also as subfields of a Flexible Content or Repeater field: Text, Text Area, WYSIWYG.

 To enable ACF support add the following line to your theme's functions.php file or a custom functionality plugin.

 `add_filter( 'freshforms_acf_support', '__return_true' );`

 == Changelog ==

+= 1.2.8 =

+* Added support to detect a Gravity Forms form embedded into ACF fields of Text, Text Area, and WYSIWYG type as subfields of a Repeater field.
+* Added support for Essential Addons for Elementor Gravity Forms widget.
+* Fixed a warning when the post has an ACF Flexible Content field but is empty.
+* Refactoring of some code.

 = 1.2.4 =